andreas-ka/explore-sthlm-react-frontend/README.md

 2. Commit and push your code to the GitHub repository.

 3. Clear the 'static' folder in Cloudinary to ensure the latest static files are used during deployment.
-This step is important to avoid any potential conflicts between cached versions of static files and the updated versions being deployed.
-Clearing the 'static' folder ensures that the latest versions of static files are used during the deployment process, preventing any eTag errors or inconsistencies.
+This step is essential to avoid potential conflicts between cached versions of static files and the updated versions being deployed.
+Clearing the 'static' folder ensures that the latest versions of static files are used during deployment, preventing any eTag errors or inconsistencies.

 4. Navigate to the project's deploy page in Heroku.